LanguageTechnologyLab/MultiLex-PT/README.md

 ## Dataset Annotation

-Please read the accompany paper (pg.
-3, Section 3) for details describing data annotation methods and annotators.
+Please read the accompany paper (Section 3) for details describing data annotation methods and annotators.

 ## Use in Python